Description du cours

 Six (6) unexcused absences will lower your participation grade to a maximum of C.

 Nine (9) unexcused absences will lower your participation grade to an F.

-Make-up work: Students who miss class for whatever reason are expected to submit all homework within 24 hours upon their return to class.
-Otherwise, the work will receive a grade of F. In-class work (tests, oral exams, etc.) missed due to unexcused absences must be completed within two days upon return to class and are subject to a penalty of up to 10 points (/100) or more.
+In-class work (tests, oral exams, etc.) missed due to unexcused absences must be completed within two days upon return to class and are subject to a penalty of up to 10 points (/100) or more.

 University Policy on Religious Holidays

 1. Students should notify faculty during the first week of the semester of their intention to be absent from class on their day(s) of religious observance.

 2. Faculty should extend to these students the courtesy of absence without penalty on such occasions, including permission to make up examinations.